icecube/skymap_scanner/README.md

 - can be exported to JSON and/or `.npz`-file
 - can be created from `nsides_dict` (internal to the scanner), JSON, and/or `.npz`-file
 - SkyDriver persists a serialized (JSON) version for each scan

+## Versioning
+The `MAJOR.MINOR.PATCH` versioning scheme is updated according to the following

+1. `MAJOR`: Breaking change or other fundamental change in the skymap-scanner
+2. `MINOR`: Physics change or non-breaking new feature
+3. `PATCH`: Bug fixes

+When the icetray image is updated, try to follow the same schema as its version update.
+So if icetray is bumped up a minor release, also increment it here.